shanemcw/homebridge-amazondash-MAC/README.md

 ## Installation Summary
 1. **Administrator privileges are required for these steps**
-1. Set up a wifi device with monitor mode capability
+1. Set up a WiFi device with monitor mode capability
-2. Test `tcpdump` and install if needed
+2. Test `tcpdump` is present on your system and install if needed
-3. Run `sudo tcpdump --monitor-mode` standalone with the wifi device (i.e. `-i` and the wifi interface name) to test usage and visibility of Dash activity
+3. Run `sudo tcpdump --monitor-mode` standalone with the WiFi device (i.e. `-i` and the WiFi interface name) to test usage and visibility of Dash activity
 4. Give the `homebridge` user permission to also `sudo tcpdump` without a password
 6. Install this plugin: `npm install -g homebridge-amazondash-mac`
-7. Update the Homebridge Amazondash MAC plugin's config.json via the plugin's settings
+7. Update the *Homebridge Amazondash MAC* plugin's config.json via the plugin's settings
 8. Use `debug` levels during installation experimentation

 ## Settings